zpainter/iassist/content/about/regional-report-2007-2008-europe.md

 Tenth anniversary of the ADP was an occasion for institutional presentation material redesign and promotional campaign.
-We concluded a cooperation with WISDOM on processing a \"Households, Work and Flexibility 2001\" international study, which is available in our holding.
+We concluded a cooperation with WISDOM on processing a "Households, Work and Flexibility 2001" international study, which is available in our holding.
 Transfer of metadata study descriptions from ADP catalogue to a Common Slovene libraries catalogue is completed.
 This year is new call for infrastructure and research long-term programmes in Slovenia now open and we reapplied, now waiting for results.
-We are applying on another call on \"National open data road map support study\".
+We are applying on another call on "National open data road map support study".
 And we are active in a few WP in CESSDA PPP project.

 []{#sweden}